 Perhaps more importantly still, the mo'assessa's international composition has enabled us to bypass the prevailing national discourse with respect to Bedu.
 As we have seen, Bedu are a thorn in the side of the Egyptian state, and are perceived as backward and uncivilized.
-They may be seen as fitting objects of charity, but development efforts have focussed almost wholly on perpetuating their place as 'traditional' people, locking them into the past and denying their aspirations as modern citizens - albeit citizens with a distinct identity.
-We have noted elsewhere (Gilbert 2011a) that one of the few development processes to achieve success, at least initially, was the St Katherine Protectorate: led by European management it consulted and worked with local Bedu.
-Working within what Ferguson and Gupta (2002) term a 'vertical topography of power', the Protectorate's initial responsiveness to the Bedu owed much to the exercise of 'transnational governmentality', which legitimized the elevation of local concerns usually overlooked by state planners.
+They may be seen as fitting objects of charity, but development efforts have focused almost wholly on perpetuating their place as 'traditional' people, locking them into the past and denying their aspirations as modern citizens - albeit citizens with a distinct identity.
+We have noted elsewhere (Gilbert 2011a) that one of the few development processes to achieve success in South Sinai, at least initially, was the St Katherine Protectorate: a flagship Protected Area funded by the European Union and led by European management, it made a point of consulting and working with local Bedu.
+Viewed from the perspective of what Ferguson and Gupta (2002) term a 'vertical topography of power', the Protectorate's initial responsiveness to the Bedu owed much to the exercise of a 'transnational governmentality'; that is to say, its international management enabled the elevation of local concerns usually overlooked by centralized state planners.
 Just as the Protectorate's original management was grounded in perspectives and values of international conservation that overrode national discourse, so the heterogeneous composition of the mo'assessa's Board has given us roots in the international community foundation movement, with similar effects.
-Overriding national discourse, we have sought to potentiate Bedu to empower themselves.
+Overriding the national discourse of Bedouin backwardness, we have sought to potentiate Bedu to empower themselves.

 If we have succeeded, then, we can attribute it to a combination of global vision and local roots not available to most Egyptian NGOs.
 In this authoritarian state it is not safe to equate the mere existence of NGOs with genuine participation.
 They may be a symptom of a healthy democracy, but where they are co-opted or repressed - as Egypt's fragmented opposition parties have proved all too clearly - they cannot alone effect one.
 Hickey and Mohan (2004:13) advise against undertaking participatory projects in places where the wider political climate is not supportive of them.
 The corollary of this well-founded advice is that NGOs who spearhead democratic engagement in authoritarian states may subject themselves to risk from which the cosily democratic associations of the West are totally shielded.
 This is certainly so in Egypt, where most NGOs and foundations have been deterred from active post-Revolutionary engagement (Herrold 2012).

-Our programme has been undertaken amid great tension, at a time when political will and popular voice have united (for once) in hostility toward the 'hidden hand' - external powers perceived as manipulating Egypt's internal affairs for ulterior aims.
+Our program has been undertaken amid great tension, at a time when political will and popular voice have united (for once) in hostility toward external powers.
+These are perceived as manipulating Egypt's internal affairs for ulterior aims: what the then Prime Minister Essam Sharaf described as 'hidden hands - domestic and foreign - that meddle with the country's security and safety'.
 This was manifest in a shrill media campaign in autumn 2011 discrediting NGOs in receipt of foreign funding, particularly from the USA.
 It culminated in raids, in December 2011, on the Cairo offices of several NGOs with external links, and the detention and subsequent trial of Egyptian and foreign staff.
-1 It was a period of great anxiety.
-Our team were determined to complete the programme in spite of warnings from the Ministry and security service; we succeeded in part because - unlike the targeted organizations in Cairo - our other work is demonstrably charitable in intent and effect, and our meetings could legitimately be presented as community needs assessment.
+It was a period of great anxiety.
+Our team was determined to complete the program in spite of warnings from the Ministry and security service; we succeeded in part because - unlike many of the targeted organizations in Cairo - our other work is demonstrably charitable in intent and effect, and our meetings could legitimately be presented as community needs assessment.